indevn/indevn/README.md

 I'm currently learning C++ and Computer Graphics (Rendering).
 For more information about me, see my *[about page](https://www.indevn.com/about/)*.
 Do not hesitate to contact me if you have any things or questions want to discuss.
+Erman SHI is the rest of my life.
 EMail: [indevn@outlook.com](mailto:indevn@outlook.com)